kelu124/echomods/DocProcess.md

 * not repeat myself
 * write once and only once each block of info
+* use the "modules" concepts : _seeds_ of information
+* use only text

 Conclusion: creation of markdown "blocks" which will feed all the doc.